There are thousands of individual coral species around the world, but they can each be classified as one of 6 main types:

 1. Small polyp stony

-Small polyp stony corals (SPS), as their name implies, have a hard skeleton composed of calcium carbonate, with delicate small polyps that poke out at various points along the structure.
+Small polyp stony corals (SPS), as their name implies, have a hard skeleton composed of calcium carbonate, with delicate small polyps that poke out at various points along their rigid skeletal structure.
 This group contains some of the most challenging to care for species, as well as a few that are suitable for beginners.
-A few of the most popular types of SPS coral types are:
+A few of the most popular SPS coral types you may see in a reef tank are:

 2. Large polyp stony